Dikamahard/Strukdat/README.md

 # Strukdat
-Data Structure for Semester 2
+Source code of data structure lecture for Semester 2